-Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 1996.
-Include in the cohort those who entered your institution during the summer term preceding fall 1996.
+Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 1997.
+Include in the cohort those who entered your institution during the summer term preceding fall 1997.

-- B4.
-Initial 1996 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate students; total all students: 1525 - B5.
-Of the initial 1996 cohort, how many did not persist and did not graduate for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: - B6.
-Final 1996 cohort, after adjusting for allowable exclusions: 1525 (Subtract question B5 from question B4) - B7.
-Of the initial 1996 cohort, how many completed the program in four years or less (by August 31, 2000): 173 - B8.
-Of the initial 1996 cohort, how many completed the program in more than four years but in five years or less (after August 31, 2000 and by August 31, 2001): 210
+B11.
+Six-year graduation rate for 1998 cohort (question B10 divided by question B6): 32

-B9.
-Of the initial 1996 cohort, how many completed the program in more than five years but in six years or less (after
+B4.
+Initial 1997 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate students; total all students: B5.
+Of the initial 1997 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions;total allowable exclusions: B6.
+Final 1997 cohort, after adjusting for allowable exclusions: 0 (Subtract question B5 from question B4) B7.
+Of the initial 1997 cohort, how many completed the program in four years or less (by August 31, 2001): B8.
+Of the initial 1997 cohort, how many completed the program in more than four years but in five years or less (after August 31, 2001 and by August 31, 2002): B9.
+Of the initial 1997 cohort, how many completed the program in more than five years but in six years or less (after August 31, 2002 and by August 31, 2003): B10.
+Total graduating within six years (sum of questions B7, B8, and B9): B11.
+Six-year graduation rate for 1997 cohort (question B10 divided by question B6): 0 % For Two-Year Institutions Please provide data for the 2001 cohort if available.
+If 2001 cohort data are not available, provide data for the 2000 cohort.
+2001 Cohort B12.
+Initial 2001 cohort, total of first-time, full-time degree/certificate-seeking students: B13.
+Of the initial 2001 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions;total allowable exclusions: B14.
+Final 2001 cohort, after adjusting for allowable exclusions: O (Subtract question B13 from question B12) B15.
+Completers of programs of less than two years duration (total): B16.
+Completers of programs of less than two years within 150 percent of normal time: B17.
+Completers of programs of at least two but less than four years (total): B18.
+Completers of programs of at least two but less than four years within 150 percent of normal time: